alirezahdd/omp_runtime_visualizer/README.md

 ## Usage

 ### Quick Start
 1. **Prepare your OpenMP program** and compile it with OpenMP support.
 If you have LLVM installed with OpenMP support and you compile your program with LLVM's **clang**, you are ready to go.
 However, if you want to compile your code with GCC, things are a bit trickier: GCC's [libgomp does not support OMPT](https://www.openmp.org/resources/openmp-compilers-tools/#compilers), which the visualizer tool relies on.
 You should link GCC against LLVM's libomp.
-Instructions on how to do this will be published soon.
+You can find the instructions on how to do this [here](docs/gcc-ompt.md).

 2. **Add annotations to your source code** (optional):
    ```c